The inverse Galois problem for connected algebraic groups: The main result in the smooth case

 {\bf Step 1.} The product group scheme $G\times G$ acts from the left on the scheme $G$ via the formula $(g_1,g_2)\cdot g=g_1gg_2^{-1}$.
-This action is transitive, and the stabilizer of $e\in G$ is the diagonal $\Delta(G)$.
-According to \cite{Milne 2017}, Theorem 8.44, there is an \emph{equivariant projective completion} $G\subset V$.
+This action is transitive, and the stabilizer of $e\in G$ is the diagonal $\Delta(G)$; we may thus identify $G$ with the homogeneous space $(G \times G)/\Delta(G)$.
+According to \cite{Milne 2017}, Theorem 8.44, $G$ admits a $G \times G$-\emph{equivariant projective completion} $V$.
 In other words, $V$ is a projective $G\times G$-scheme, containing $G$ as an open set that is schematically dense and $G\times G$-stable.
 Clearly, $V$ is geometrically integral, since $G$ is smooth and geometrically irreducible (\cite{SGA 3a}, Expos\'e $\text{VI}_{A}$, Proposition 2.4).
 Also, the $G \times G$-action on $V$ lifts uniquely to the normalization of $V$, by \cite{Brion 2017}, Proposition 2.5.1.
 Thus, we may also assume that $V$ is normal.

 Denote by $G \times e$ and $e\times G$ the respective left and right copies of $G$ inside $G\times G$.
 These subgroup schemes commute with each other.
 This gives a homomorphism of group schemes

 where $\Aut_V^{e \times G}$ denotes the centralizer of $e \times G\subset \Aut_V$.
 This is indeed the scheme of fixed points for the conjugacy action of $e \times G$ on $\Aut_V$.